 Backing up the information on your hard drive on a regular basis is critical for anyone who uses a computer routinely.
-You have spent hours-on-end recording the information that is on your hard drive, and much of that data is extremely important and irreplaceable stuff!
+You have spent hours-on-end creating the information that is on your hard drive, and much of that data is extremely important and irreplaceable stuff!
 You should be routinely backing up at least your new data files on a weekly basis.
 "Data" files include databases, documents, spreadsheets, etc. Anything YOU created on your hard drive is a data file.

-Instead of being stored on your computer's hard drive, the files you copy to the networked drive are stored safely off of your computer.
-That way, if something happens to your computer's hard drive, or if you have your laptop stolen, all your files are safely stored on an external device.
+Instead of being stored on your computer's hard drive, the files you copy to an external or networked drive are stored safely off of your computer.
+That way, if something happens to your computer's internal hard drive, or if you have your laptop stolen, all your files are safely stored on an external device.

 In reality, how often you should backup depends on several factors.
 In general, the more you use your computer or the more critical the work you are doing, the more often you should back-up.

 You should use the external drive and/or your online storage to make a complete backup of your entire hard drive every month.
 As we've said, you can very likely automate the process using the backup software pre-installed, or available in your Linux distribution's package repositories.
 You can even setup some of this software so that it copies only new files, and updates new versions of files on your computer, to the backup device, never deleting anything from the copy.
 What a lifesaver that can be!